westerndigitalcorporation/stat/README.md

   * The generated project file for this IDE support step-by-step debugging
 * _Source Insight 4.0_ - it is a unique IDE, which also is a code-analyzer, actually one of a kind.

->There is an effort to add support for some additional IDEs.
+>There is an effort to add support for some additional IDEs, e.g. VS Code

 ## 5. Maintainer